francescocmazza/xinzuo-kung-fu/content/en/01-foundations/five-dimensions-of-knife-steel.md

 When people first begin comparing kitchen knives, they often search for one simple answer.
 Which steel is the best?
 Which knife has the highest hardness?
 Which blade stays sharp the longest?

-These are understandable questions, but they usually lead to an incomplete answer.
+These are understandable questions, but they usually lead to an incomplete, or even wrong answer.
 Steel does not behave like a school score in which a higher number automatically means a better result.
 A steel can be extremely hard and hold a fine edge for a long time, yet require careful use because the edge is less forgiving.
 Another steel may need more frequent sharpening but be easier to maintain and more resistant to rough treatment.

 The better question is not, “Which steel is best?”
 It is:

-> Which balance of qualities is most useful for this knife, this user and this type of work?
+> Which balance of qualities is most useful for this knife's purpose, this user and his type of work?

 This is also how Xinzuo's steel range should be understood.
 There is no perfect knife steel because no alloy can be exceptional in every dimension at the same time.
 More hardness and wear resistance may bring longer edge life, but they can also make sharpening slower and the thinnest edges less forgiving.
 Greater robustness or easier sharpening may be more useful in demanding everyday work, even when the edge needs attention sooner.
 Strong corrosion resistance adds convenience, but it does not automatically create the finest sharpening response.

 Choosing one steel instead of another therefore means choosing one balance instead of another.
-Xinzuo uses more than fifteen steels across its product families because a fine carving knife, an all-purpose chef's knife, a compact household knife and a heavy chopper do not ask the edge to solve the same problem.
 The breadth of the range is not a list of status levels.
+A fine carving knife, an all-purpose chef's knife, a compact household knife and a heavy chopper do not ask the edge to solve the same problem.
 It is a set of different answers to different users, movements, maintenance habits and price positions.
+This is why Xinzuo uses more than fifteen different steels across more than 400 products to create the perfect knife for each user and purpose.

-A practical way to answer that question is to look at five dimensions: **hardness, ease of sharpening, corrosion resistance, robustness and microstructural fineness**.
+A practical way to select the right steel for a knife is to look at five dimensions: **hardness, ease of sharpening, corrosion resistance, robustness and microstructural fineness**.
 These five ideas do not describe every detail of metallurgy, but together they give a clear and useful picture of a steel's character.

 ## 1. Hardness: resistance to deformation